jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 ---
 # Section 1

+HPC3 is what? basically the
+SLURM schedule define

 The HPC3 uses a SLURM scheduler and that is why we have to put `#SBATCH`.
-This is called a **bash header** and it provides instructions to the SLURM.
-This bash header **MUST**	be included at the top of every bash script.
+This is whole section is called a **bash header** and it provides instructions to the SLURM.
+This bash header **MUST**	be included at the top of every SLURM bash script.

+structure of each line.

+-v vs --verbose

 ## Here is what each line means:

-`#!/bin/bash` --> this MUST be the first line
+`#!/bin/bash` --> this MUST be the first line (why?)

 `-A account_name` --> who to charge money for the job